 You can apply for SBA Loans here and are usually accessed through banks and other third party financial institutions.
 But in the case of EIDLs, the loans can be accessed directly through the SBA.
 To apply, visit the SBA’s SBA’s Disaster Loan Assistance page.

 Congress is also expected to enact further measures to support small businesses.
 Hopefully, this will include figuring out a way for third-party institutions to distribute EIDLs.
 Many applicants have complained about slow response times from the SBA.
 Still, businesses are strongly encouraged to pursue EIDLs.
-Persistence will likely play a major role in the survival of any business as this crisis unfolds.
+Persistence will likely play a significant role in the survival of any business as this crisis unfolds.

 State governments, non-profit organizations, private companies are providing small business relief programs as well.
 To learn more about these programs, visit Forbes’ Small Business Relief Tracker for real-time updates.

-What is the SBA 7(a) Relief Loan?
+What Is The SBA 7(a) Relief Loan?

 In late March, Congress proposed another measure to aid the recovery of businesses affected by Covid-19: SBA 7(a) Relief Loans.
 Before we explain the loan’s features, it’s important to note that that this program is not yet available because it hasn’t officially been signed into law.

 If approved, businesses would be able to access up to $10 million, with terms of up to ten years.
-Interest rates are predicted to be in the single digits; most likely from 2.75% to 6%.
+Interest rates are predicted to be in the single digits, most likely from 2.75% to 6%.

 Given the intended purpose of the funds, businesses cannot use the funds for purposes associated with the SBA’s traditional 7(a) Loan.
 This includes business acquisitions, purchasing real estate, or most other large-scale investments.